event4u-app/data-helpers/starlight/src/content/docs/simple-dto/type-casting.md

 ---
 title: Type Casting
-description: Learn how SimpleDTO automatically converts data types using built-in and custom casts
+description: Learn how SimpleDto automatically converts data types using built-in and custom casts
 ---

-Learn how SimpleDTO automatically converts data types using built-in and custom casts.
+Learn how SimpleDto automatically converts data types using built-in and custom casts.

 ## What is Type Casting?